 Each of the chapters is chock full of cool gadgets, cutting-edge science, astronomy, anthropology, every bit of which had me looking things up on the computer.
 At the end of the book, there’s a thoughtful section of real-life scientists pursuing the research and inventions described in the book, letting us know what’s real and what’s nearly real.

 As always, this National Geographic book is so well designed that it becomes another element of the story, pulling us through.
-(At one point, I flipped through to see what other cool illustrations there might be.)
+(At one point, I flipped through to see what other intriguing illustrations there might be.)
 Scott Plumbe combines good character studies with cool maps and examples, some of which are blended with photos.
 Altogether the look and feel of the book support this fast-paced, well-written thriller of a story.

-I can’t wait for book two, The Falcon’s Feather, because Cruz’s mother challenges him to a quest that will take him and the explorers all around the world and this reader wants to be by his side.
+I can’t wait for book two, The Falcon’s Feather, because Cruz’s mother challenges him to a quest that will take him and the explorers all around the world and this reader wants to be by their side.